Backbase/backbase.github.io/_posts/2023-05-12-ng-optimized-image-directive-in-angular-15.md

 srcset="https://ik.imagekit.io/ith29bzjr/tr:q-auto,w-50/custom-img.webp 1x, https://ik.imagekit.io/ith29bzjr/tr:q-auto,w-100/custom-img.webp 2x">
  ```

-#### Custom Loaders
+#### Custom loaders

 If your image service is not provided by the `NgOptimizedImage` default loaders, you can create your custom loader as shown in the following example.

-> You must include a check for the width in the function creating the URL otherwise the provider generates the src with an undefined width.
+> You must include a width check for creating the URL otherwise the provider generates the src with an undefined width.

 ```
 //in module add to providers